mkgold/dhintro18/IntroDH-syllabus-f18.md

 **September 25 - Knowledge Models; Debates; Questions**
 *Required:*
-* Todd Presner, "Critical Theory and The Mangle of Digital Humanities."
-In Svensson, Patrik, and David T. Goldberg. *Between Humanities and the Digital*.
-Cambridge, Massachusetts: The MIT Press, 2015: 55-68.
+* Presner, Todd.
+"Critical Theory and The Mangle of Digital Humanities." *Between Humanities and the Digital*, edited by Patrik Svensson and David Goldberg, The MIT Press, 2015, pp. 55–68.
 (PDF)

-* Alan Liu, "The Meaning of the Digital Humanities."
-PMLA, 128(2). <https://escholarship.org/uc/item/5gc857tw#main>
+* Liu, Alan. ["The Meaning of the Digital Humanities."] (https://escholarship.org/uc/item/5gc857tw#main) *PMLA*, vol. 128, no. 2, 2013, pp. 409–23.

-* Stephen Ramsay and Geoffrey Rockwell, "Developing Things: Notes toward an Epistemology of Building in the Digital Humanities."
-In Debates in the Digital Humanities, Ed.
+* Ramsay, Stephen, and Geoffrey Rockwell. ["Developing Things: Notes toward an Epistemology of Building in the Digital Humanities."](http://dhdebates.gc.cuny.edu/debates/text/11) *Debates in the Digital Humanities: 2012*, Ed.
 Matthew K. Gold.
-Minneapolis: The University of Minnesota Press, 2012. <http://dhdebates.gc.cuny.edu/debates/text/11>
+University of Minnesota Press, 2012.
+##STOPPED HERE###
 * Kim Gallon, "Making a Case for the Black Digital Humanities."
 In Debates in the Digital Humanities 2016, Eds.
 Matthew K. Gold and Lauren F. Klein.
 Minneapolis: The University of Minnesota Press, 2016. <http://dhdebates.gc.cuny.edu/debates/text/55>

 * Tom Scheinfeldt, "Where's the Beef?
 Does Digital Humanities Have to Answer Questions?"
 In Debates in the Digital Humanities, Ed.
 Matthew K. Gold.
 Minneapolis: The University of Minnesota Press, 2012. <http://dhdebates.gc.cuny.edu/debates/text/18>

 * Dennis Tenen, ["Blunt Instrumentalism: On Tools and Methods"] <http://dhdebates.gc.cuny.edu/debates/text/60>

 * Ted Underwood, ["Digital humanities as a semi-normal thing"]<https://tedunderwood.com/2017/03/30/digital-humanities-as-a-semi-normal-thing/>

 *Recommended:*